Stylish inside and out. Very comfortable. The cabin's practical. It's super-safe

 Costs will also pushed down not just by making a new V40, but by sharing this platform with premium Chinese brand Lynk & Co.
 Both Volvo and Lynk & Co are owned by the Geely conglomerate.

-Although it’s a joint venture, this platform was engineered in Sweden and so it uses Volvo’s now-familiar four-cylinder diesel and petrol engines.
-It also has the same screen interfaces as bigger Volvos, and the same driver-assist and safety systems.
-So it’s a proper Volvo and it feels like one.
+Although it's a joint venture, this platform was engineered in Sweden and so it uses Volvo's four-cylinder petrol engines, with higher trims getting mild-hybrid assistance.
+Meanwhile, diesel has been retired from the line-up.
+Inside the V40 has the same screen interfaces as bigger Volvos, and the same driver-assist and safety systems.
+So it's a proper Volvo and it feels like one.